Education Research Current About VU Amsterdam NL

 This Master’s programme is unique in its multidisciplinary focus on clinical experimental research in musculoskeletal physiotherapy.

 The Master's programme in Musculoskeletal Physiotherapy Sciences is a one-year, full-time programme.
-It is also possible to do the programme part-time.
 The programme is taught in English.

 Dynamic teaching methods